 Paper Brief Description Paper 1 Visual Analysis and Themes Assessment: 3 hours written paper 110 marks/ 50% of A Level Section A: Visual Analysis There are three compulsory questions, marked out of 12.
-In each case, students comment on a given image Question 1: a paintingQuestion 2: a sculptureQuestion 3: a building Students are not expected to know the works, and marks will be awarded only for the identification, analysis and interpretation of aspects of the given images.
+In each case, students comment on a given image • Question 1: a painting • Question 2: a sculpture • Question 3: a building Students are not expected to know the works, and marks will be awarded only for the analysis and interpretation of aspects of the given images.
 Marks will not be given for prior knowledge of any work.
-Section B: Themes Students answer two questions from a choice of three: Question 4: Nature in art and architecture Question 5: Identities in art and architecture Question 6: War in art and architecture Each question carries 37 marks and is in two parts:
+Section B: Themes Students answer two questions from the following themes: • Question 4: Nature in art and architecture • Question 5: Identities in art and architecture Each question carries 37 marks and is in two parts:

-, (a) is marked out of 12.
-It requires students to comment on at least two art works and/or buildings that they have studied in the context of the Theme coverage.(b) is marked out of 25.
+(a) is marked out of 12.
+It requires students to comment on at least two art works and/or buildings that they have studied in the context of the Theme coverage. (b) is marked out of 25.
 It requires judgement on a provided statement, and requires students to support their argument with reference to named works and critical text(s).
-Paper 2 Assessment: 3 hours written paper 110 marks/ 50% of A Level Periods Students answer two questions from a choice of five: • Question 1: Invention and illusion: the Renaissance in Italy (1420-1520) • Question 2: Power and persuasion: the Baroque in Catholic Europe (1597-1685) • Question 3: Rebellion and revival: the British and French Avant-Garde (1848-99) • Question 4: Brave new world: Modernism in Europe (1900-39) • Question 4: Brave new world: Modernism in Europe (1900-39) • Question 5: Pop life: British and American contemporary art and architecture (1960-2015) Each question carries 55 marks and is in four parts: (a) and (b) are each marked out of 5.
+Paper 2 Assessment: 3 hours written paper 110 marks/ 50% of A Level Periods Students answer two questions from the following periods: • Question 3: Rebellion and revival: the British and French Avant- Garde (1848-99) • Question 4: Brave new world: Modernism in Europe (1900-39) Each question carries 55 marks and is in four parts: (a) and (b) are each marked out of 5.
 They require students to explain one aspect of an individual work of art or architecture (c) is marked out of 15.
 It requires students to explore and evaluate at least two works of art and/or architecture (d) is marked out of 30.
 It requires a judgement on a provided statement and requires students to support their argument with reference to named works of art and/or architecture and critical text(s).

-Total number of written papers: 2 total score: 100%
+Total number of written papers: 2 Total score: 100%

+Coursework: none

-Coursework: none Practical assignments: none
+Practical assignments: none